tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 `TrafficIntersection` is a representation of a road intersection.
 It consists of several components.
 `TrafficIntersection` is used in the `Scene` for managing `TrafficLights`.
-All Traffic Lights present on one Traffic Intersection must be synchronized - this is why the logic of `TrafficLight` operation is included in the `Traffic Intersection`.
+All Traffic Lights present on one `Traffic Intersection` must be synchronized - this is why the logic of `TrafficLight` operation is included in the `TrafficIntersection`.

 ### Link in the default Scene
 ![intersections_link](intersections/intersections_link.png)

 Every `TrafficIntersection` has its own *GameObject* and is added as a child of the aggregate `TrafficIntersections` *Object*.
-`Traffic Intersections` are elements of an `Environment`, so they should be placed as children of an appropriate `Environment` *Object*.
+`TrafficIntersections` are elements of an `Environment`, so they should be placed as children of an appropriate `Environment` *Object*.

 ### Components
 ![intersection_prefab](intersections/intersection_prefab.png)